saadkhan2003/youtube-video-sumarizer/deployment_instructions.md

 2.  **Test the summarizer**
     *   Open your frontend (Netlify URL or local `index.html`)
+    *   Open browser developer tools (F12)
+    *   Go to Network tab in developer tools
     *   Paste a YouTube video ID or URL
     *   Click Summarize
+    *   In Network tab:
+        - Look for the request to `/summarize`
+        - Check if CORS headers are present
+        - Check response status code
+        - If you see a 500 error, check response body for error details

 ## Troubleshooting

-If you see "Error loading your PythonAnywhere-hosted site":
+If you see "Error loading your PythonAnywhere-hosted site" or a 500 error from Netlify:

 1.  **Check the log files**
     *   Go to the "Web" tab